Ishan-Awasthi-x99/Ishan-Awasthi-x99/README.md

 ### What I Do

 * 💡 Explore real-world problems
+* 🤖 Use AI extensively to think, build, and experiment
-* 🛠️ Build simple, practical solutions
+* 🛠️ Turn ideas into practical solutions
-* 🚀 Turn ideas into working products
+* 🚀 Ship and improve real products

-Always curious.
-Always building.
 **Think → Build → Improve.**

--->